 Nope!
 There is a range in which medium coffees can fall in and still be considered “medium”.
 There is different equipment in the industry to determine this range, Color Track, Agtron, and Javalytics among many others.
 To be considered a medium roast, the coffee has to be medium brown and have flavors and characteristics indicative of the green coffee bean, with the flavor fully developed.
 There are many ways to go about this, and it's up to the skill of the roaster to nail that medium roast.

-Medium roast is less acidic than a lighter roast.
+Medium roast coffee is less acidic than light roast coffee.
 Heat breaks down a lot of chlorogenic acids during the roasting process, and the longer the coffee bean is exposed to that heat, the more those acids break down, making the acidity less perceptible.
 A medium roast also has more developed sugars, flavors, aftertaste, and body to balance the acidity more evenly than a lighter roast, which has much less development overall.